layerswap/project-stork/README.md

 :rocket: Leveraging Social Identity for Transacting Digital Assets

 Stork is a project developed during the ETHDenver 2023 Hackathon that aims to enable anyone on Twitter to leverage their social identity for transacting digital assets.
-It utilizes newly released Chainlink Functions for Twitter identity verification and OpenZeppelin Meta transactions (with Defender Relayer and Autotask) for gaseless transfers.
+It utilizes newly released Chainlink Functions for Twitter identity verification and OpenZeppelin Meta transactions (with Defender Relayer and Autotask) for gasless transfers.
 The latest contract is [deployed on Polygon Mumbai](https://mumbai.polygonscan.com/address/0x9cCD94e7A3247b47E4dd4040Df96de3Ee632213b).
 The app is available at [storkapp.xyz](https://storkapp.xyz).

 Stork's objective is to enable users to send digital assets to a Twitter handle that can be claimed by the owner of that handle in a trustless and non-custodial manner.
 This is accomplished through the use of Chainlink Functions, which map the Twitter handle to an on-chain address.